 SMPG comment: US and FR business case consensus and publication should not be held up for completion of SMPG MP doc.

-Action item: FR (Axelle) will update the global MP and will send it to the group for review.
+Action item: France (AW) will update the global MP and will send it to the group for review.

 It must be noted that the MP will be updated for the ISO15022 only.
 Any discussion about the ISO20022 messages will be done at a later stage, ie when the MP is reshuffled.